rezich/Entity_Framework/README.md

-this entity framework allows you to derive your "entity" structs either from the included `Base_Entity` struct, or from an `Entity` struct you define yourself. an `Entity_Storage` struct will be automatically generated for all the entity structs in your code, containing a `Bucket_Array` for each one, with the same name as the struct but preceded by an underscore. the size of the buckets can be defined using a `@bucket_size=100` note on the entity struct declaration.
+this entity framework allows you to derive your "entity" structs either from the included `Base_Entity` struct, or from an `Entity` struct you define yourself. an `Entity_Storage` struct will be automatically generated for all the entity structs in your code, containing an `Entity_Substorage` (which contains a `Bucket_Array`) for each one, with the same name as the struct but preceded by an underscore. the size of the buckets can be defined using a `@bucket_size=100` note on the entity struct declaration.

 a member of this `Entity_Storage` struct is declared, called `entity_storage`, and this lets you write code that iterates over all instances of a given entity